lab1092/blender-manual_ja/manual/preferences/system.rst

 Compute Device
 ==============

-:guilabel:`The Options here will set the compute device used by the Cycles Render Engine`
+*The Options here will set the compute device used by the Cycles Render Engine*

    None
-      When set to :guilabel:`None` or the only option is :guilabel:`None`: your CPU will be used as a computing device for Cycles Render Engine
+      When set to *None* or the only option is *None*: your CPU will be used as a computing device for Cycles Render Engine